imperialwool/Kade-Engine-Plus/BUILDING.md

 About 'how to add videos' read here: https://github.com/GrowtopiaFli/openfl-haxeflixel-video-code
 ### Windows-only dependencies (only for building *to* Windows.
 Building html5 on Windows does not require this)
-If you are planning to build for Windows, you also need to install **Visual Studio Code 2019**.
+If you are planning to build for Windows, you also need to install **Visual Studio 2019**.
 While installing it, *don't click on any of the options to install workloads*.
 Instead, go to the **individual components** tab and choose the following:
 -   MSVC v142 - VS 2019 C++ x64/x86 build tools
 -   MSVC v141 - VS 2017 C++ x64/x86 build tools
 -   Windows SDK (10.0.17763.0)